vladriabyi/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🖐️ used
-  - constant
+  - constant 🖐️ used
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
-  - expression
+  - expression 🖐️ used
   - heap
-  - function
+  - function 🖐️ used
-  - procedure
+  - procedure 🖐️ used
-  - method
+  - method 🖐️ used
-  - class
+  - class 🖐️ used
-  - prototype
+  - prototype 🖐️ used
-  - event
+  - event 🖐️ used
-  - type
+  - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
-  - reference types
+  - reference types 🖐️ used
   - flag
-  - lexical scope
+  - lexical scope 👂 heard
-  - code block
+  - code block 🖐️ used
-  - conditions
+  - conditions 🖐️ used
-  - loops
+  - loops 🖐️ used
-  - assignment
+  - assignment 🖐️ used
-  - regular expression
+  - regular expression 🖐️ used
-  - interface
+  - interface 👂 heard
   - contract
-  - module
+  - module 👂 heard
-  - call stack
+  - call stack 👂 heard
 - Functions
-  - signature
+  - signature 👂 heard
-  - argument
+  - argument 🖐️ used
-  - parameter
+  - parameter 🖐️ used
-  - pure function
+  - pure function 🖐️ used
   - lambda expression
   - side effects
   - closure
   - partial application
   - curry
   - higher order
-  - recursion
+  - recursion 🖐️ used
-  - callback
+  - callback 🖐️ used
-  - listener
+  - listener 🖐️ used
-  - compose
+  - compose 🖐️ used
-  - pipe
+  - pipe 👂 heard
   - memoize
   - wrapper
   - functor
   - monad
   - monoid
-  - generator
+  - generator 👂 heard
   - coroutine
 - Data structures
-  - array
+  - array 🖐️ used
-  - structure
+  - structure 🖐️ used
   - record
   - enum
-  - instance
+  - instance 🖐️ used
-  - object
+  - object 🖐️ used
-  - class
+  - class 🖐️ used
-  - collection
+  - collection 🖐️ used
-  - set
+  - set 🖐️ used
-  - hash table
+  - hash table  🖐️ used
-  - linked list
+  - linked list 🖐️ used
-  - doubly list
+  - doubly list 🖐️ used
   - unrolled list
   - circular list
-  - queue
+  - queue 👂 heard
-  - stack
+  - stack 👂 heard
-  - deque
+  - deque 👂 heard
-  - tree
+  - tree 🖐️ used
-  - graph
+  - graph 🖐️ used
-  - iterator
+  - iterator 🖐️ used
   - mutable state
   - immutable state
   - serialization
-  - string parsing
+  - string parsing 🖐️ used
 - Process & style
-  - compiler
+  - compiler 🖐️ used
-  - transpiler
+  - transpiler 🖐️ used
   - linter
   - polyfill
-  - debugger
+  - debugger 🖐️ used
   - garbage collection
-  - refactoring
+  - refactoring 🖐️ used
-  - code review
+  - code review 🖐️ used
-  - antipatterns
+  - antipatterns 🖐️ used
-  - paradigm
+  - paradigm 🖐️ used
-  - algorithm
+  - algorithm 🎓 known
-  - magic numbers
+  - magic numbers 🎓 known
   - hardcode
   - complexity
   - decomposition
-  - spaghetti
+  - spaghetti 🎓 known
   - silver bullet
   - not invented here
-  - dead code
+  - dead code 🎓 known
-  - unreachable code
+  - unreachable code 🎓 known
-  - duplicate code
+  - duplicate code 🎓 known
-  - exception
+  - exception 🖐️ used
   - return early
   - unittest
-  - git
+  - git 🖐️ used
-  - github
+  - github 🖐️ used